200+ Hour Mindful Yoga Teacher

 The approach is secular, trauma-informed and inclusive, accommodating all body types.

-The course will provide information on the Business of Yoga and will address how to earn a supplemental income teaching in studios, community centres and private students by understanding the ethical professional obligations, tax benefits and implications.
+The course will provide information on the Business of Yoga, addressing earning a supplemental income teaching in studios, community centres and private students by understanding the ethical professional obligations, tax benefits and implications.

 This comprehensive program blends the best of mindfulness and yoga practices so that you can teach safely and with confidence.
 Our teachers have a long history of teaching yoga and meditation in a variety of settings.

-SMART (Stress Management and Resiliency Techniques) 9-session curriculum trains participants to better manage work-related and personal stress, in order to cultivate emotional balance, compassion, and enhanced relationship to self and others, as well as incorporate mindfulness into yoga instruction.
+SMART (Stress Management and Resiliency Techniques) curriculum trains participants to better manage stress, cultivating emotional balance, compassion, and enhanced relationship to self and others, as well as incorporating mindfulness into yoga instruction.

 I am now confident that I have a solid foundation of mindfulness, the Asanas, breath work, and guided meditations with plenty of resources to find answers for questions as they arise and continued learning.
 I am ready to begin my teaching and learning journey. ~Helen Dea (MYTT graduate 2019)